ccqpein/CodeItLater/README.md

 ## Expand other languages ##

 Codeitlater support languages those only I code, Clojure, Python, Golang, Rust, and so on.
 If you would like code other languages.
 Make your own json file like [this](https://raw.githubusercontent.com/ccqpein/codeitlater/master/src/codeitlater/comments.json).
-Then use `-j` to input your own json dict.
+Then use `-j` to input your own json dict and your file will cover mine.

 `--jsonx` used to add/expand new dict to current one.
 It does not change current dict, just add new.
+If jsonx file has filetype which json already has, jsonx file will **cover** old json file.

 `-j` and `--jsonx` can work together.